Flying Daggers: Synopsis

-Throughout his adventures, Li gets entangled in romantic relationships with two maidens.
-The first, Xue Caiyue, is an enemy of his family because his father killed her father, Xue Qingbi, in a duel several years ago.
-The second, Fang Keke, is indebted to him and has a crush on him because he changed her life from that of a beggar to a rich girl.
-At the same time, Li's two childhood friends also play significant roles in shaping his path: Zhao Chuan is kind and compassionate towards him, but he is secretly in love with Fang Keke; Zhang Zhen is scheming and ungrateful, and he exploits Li to achieve his goal of becoming the richest man in town.
+During his adventures, Li Huai gets involved in a love triangle with two women: Xue Caiyue and Fang Keke.
+Xue Caiyue and him are star-crossed because his father had killed her father in a duel many years ago, and she still seeks vengeance.
+Fang Keke has a crush on him and feels indebted to him because he had used his wealth to help her change her life.
+At the same time, Li Huai's two childhood friends also play significant roles in shaping his path: Zhao Chuan is kind towards him but he is also secretly in love with Fang Keke, while the scheming and ungrateful Zhang Zhen exploits Li Huai to achieve his dream of becoming the richest man in town.